aroesz98/SDBL_4_STM32/README.md

     FLASH    (rx)    : ORIGIN = 0x8008000,   LENGTH = 224K

 SPI3 is used by default.
-If you want to choose other spi/sd_cs_pin change your project configuration than go to sd_drv.h.
-Than change used SPI and SD_CS pin.
+If you want to choose other spi/sd_cs_pin change your project configuration and go to sd_drv.h.
+Make sure if your SPI line and SD_CS pin are correct.